Pydantic#

 array#

-Array to create an annotation for
+Array to create a range for

 Type: